*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The Lemon Rosemary Ginger Tea Finish

 My love for this blend is due in no small part to the rosemary.
 It makes such a delightful cup of tea whether alone or blended.
-The ginger and lemon add to the experience and create on of the best midday pick me up teas out there right now.
+The ginger and lemon add to the experience and create one of the best midday pick-me-up teas out there right now.

 The Cayenne Pepper Tea Finish

-This herbal blend from Art of Tea uses citrus instead of outright spice to build its flavor profile and create the unique energy tea for this entry on out list.
+This herbal blend from Art of Tea Italian Blood Orange Tea uses citrus instead of outright spice to build its flavor profile and create a unique energy tea for this entry on our list.

 - Organic Rooibos